 When writing a cover letter, use business letter format.
 In the top-left corner of your letter, include your name and address, the date, and the employer’s name and address.
 Start your letter with a polite salutation to the hiring manager.
 If you know the employer or hiring manager’s name, be sure to use it.

 Your second paragraph (and maybe a third paragraph as well) is where you specify your qualifications and make connections between your skills and the requirements of the job.
-Provide examples of times you demonstrated various skills necessary for the job.

 Include a final paragraph with your follow-up plan.
 Explain when and how you will get in touch with them, or where they can reach you.